makeabilitylab/physcomp/advancedio/oled.md

 #### Method 1: drawChar

 To draw a single character, you specify a `(x, y)` location, the character, the foreground and background color, and a size.
-By default, characters are 5x8 pixels but an optional size parameter (last argument) can be passed to scale the font (*e.g.,* a size of 2 will render 10x16 pixels per character).
+By default, characters are 5x8 pixels but an optional size parameter (the last argument) can be passed to scale the font (*e.g.,* a size of 2 will render 10x16 pixels per character).

 | Text API call | Output |
 |-------|:--------:|